vuinguyen/js-principles-scope-lab-immersive-alum/README.md

 Scuber's drivers are beginning to take some notes down about their customers.
 Use your knowledge of scope to access and change some of these variables.

 ## Instructions
-A word of warning.
-In this lab, you will practice doing some bad things.
-For example, we'll ask you to declare variables in global scope, and write functions that break down.
-We do this, because by testing the limits, and exposing the underbelly of a language you can better understand it, and know what to avoid in the future.
+A word of warning: In this lab, you will practice doing some bad things.
+For example, we'll ask you to declare variables in global scope and write functions that break down.
+We do this because testing the limits and exposing the underbelly of a language helps you better understand it and know what to avoid in the future.

 Ok, these are your tasks:
 * `customerName`: Declare a variable in global scope called `customerName` using the `var` keyword.